Categories

 Research shows that structured assessments can improve hiring quality by up to 24% compared to unstructured interviews alone.
 Companies using these tools report lower turnover rates, faster time-to-productivity for new hires, and more diverse candidate pools—since assessments focus on merit rather than pedigree.

 The financial impact is equally compelling.
 A bad hire at the management level can cost companies up to five times that person’s annual salary when you factor in recruitment expenses, lost productivity, and team disruption.
-Skill assessment tools dramatically reduce this risk by providing evidence-based hiring decisions.
+Skill assessment tools dramatically reduce this risk by providing evidence-based hiring decisions. we highly suggest you to see skill based workforce planning case study examples to understand the matter.

 Key Features to Look for in Skill Assessment Platforms